vmware/pyvmomi/docs/vmodl/query/PropertyCollector.rst

 Attributes
 ----------
-    filter ([`vmodl.query.PropertyCollector.Filter`_]):
+    filter ([`vmodl.query.PropertyCollector.Filter <vmodl/query/PropertyCollector/Filter.rst>`_]):
       privilege: System.View
-       The filters that this `PropertyCollector`_ uses to determine the list of properties for which it detects incremental changes.
+       The filters that this `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ uses to determine the list of properties for which it detects incremental changes.

 Methods